This post may contain affiliate links.

 For the Mediterranean Shrimp Pasta:

-Step 1: Saute the Garlic and Onion: In a large pot or skillet, heat 2 Tablespoons olive oil over medium heat.
+Step 1: Add pasta and onions to a skillet: In a large pot or skillet, heat 2 Tablespoons olive oil over medium heat.
 Add the onion and garlic in and sauté for 2 minutes.
 Add the broth and pasta and bring to a boil over high heat.

-Step 2: Cook the Pasta: Turn the heat down to medium and simmer, stirring frequently and cook for 8 minutes or until pasta is done.
+Step 2: Simmer the pasta until al dente: Turn the heat down to medium and simmer, stirring frequently and cook for 5-6 minutes or until pasta is cooked al dente (don’t fully cook the pasta).
+Add the shrimp and a dash of salt and pepper and cook until the shrimp turns pink, about 4-5 minutes.

-Step 5: Add Sauce: Slowly pour in the roasted red pepper sauce and simmer for 2-3 minutes until the sauce is well mixed in.
+Step 3: Add sauce and spinach: Add the olives, tomatoes, spinach and artichokes, spinach and slowly pour in the roasted red pepper sauce and simmer for 2-3 minutes until the sauce is well mixed in and the spinach is wilted.
 Garnish with fresh parsley, crushed red pepper and the cheese of your choice.

 What to Pair with Mediterranean Shrimp Pasta